Our use of cookies

 Use a dark coloured tray or large container under the blister pack to catch any tablets that you may accidently drop.

 Develop a systematic approach when counting by feel of the individual pouches that contain the medication.
 For example, for lunch-time medication – start in top left corner – count – two boxes across for lunch time, and three down for Tuesday.
-You may initally want to ask a little bit of support from a family member or friend until you become confident.
+You may initially want to ask for a bit of support from a family member or friend until you become confident.
 This approach requires good cognitive ability.

 Consider whether implementing a tactile marker, e.g. blu-tack that is moved daily to mark the day of the week being used, and using feel to identify the individual pouches that contain the medication.